tomoum/logzilla/docs/developer.md

 ## 4.2. pre-commit-config.yaml

-Pre-commit is a Python package which can be used to create 'git' hooks which scan can prior to checkins.
+Pre-commit is a Python package which can be used to create 'git' hooks which scan can prior to checking in code.
-The included configuration focuses on python actions which will help to prevent users from commiting code which will fail during builds.
+The included configuration focuses on python actions which will help to prevent users from committing code which will fail during builds.
-In general, only formatting actions are automatiicaly performed.
-These include auto-formatting with 'black', or sorting dependacies with 'isort'.
+In general, only formatting actions are automatically performed.
+These include auto-formatting with 'black', or sorting dependencies with 'isort'.
 Linting actions are left to the discretion of the user.

 ## 4.3. coverage